luckiezhou/DynamicTriad/README.md

 ```
 If everything goes well, the ```build.sh``` script will automate the building process and create all necessary binaries.

-Note that the project also contains some Cython modules, however, they will be automatically built as soon as the module is imported as long as the environment is ready.
+Note that the project also contains some Cython modules, however, they will be automatically built as soon as the module is imported if the environment is ready.

 ### Testing the Project

-A testing script ```scripts/test.py``` is available, run
+A test script ```scripts/test.py``` is available, run
 ```
 python scripts/test.py
 ```